LeoYunTao/IDAssignment2/README.md

 ECommerce speedrun

 Features:
--A start page for the game
+- A start page for the game
--A catalog page with products
+- A catalog page with products
--A product description page (Zoomed in view of product) -A shopping cart page
+- A product description page (Zoomed in view of product)
+- A shopping cart page
--A end of game page
+- A end of game page

 ---